-We commit to check that every TSL tutor has no criminal record (using the equivalent of the UK's DBS check in each country we work with), has references taken and checked and is deemed, through interviews, suitable for working with children.
+Although none of TSL's staff has any direct contact with children in our day to day work, some staff do undertake occasional school visits and speak to children who are receiving maths tuition.
+In addition, we have child safeguarding obligations in how we design and run our services.
+We therefore commit to check that every TSL employee has a DBS check with barred list check in the UK, and has no criminal record in the UK or in the country that they are based (using the equivalent of the UK's DBS check in each country we work with), has references taken and checked and is deemed, through interviews and reference checks, suitable for working with children.